Catholic Crosscultural Services - Catholic Crosscultural Services, Brampton Office

 Women Support Services

-- culturally appropriate counselling in Hindi, Arabic, English for newcomer individuals, couples and families
+Mental Health Program - culturally appropriate counselling in Arabic, Mandarin and English for newcomer individuals, couples and families

 Participates in LINC (Language Instruction for Newcomers to Canada) in English, upon assessment from Achev, Language Assessment Centre (LAC), see separate entry